 This document provides guidance for evaluation of the characteristics and performance of Sodium-Beta batteries by a potential user for stationary applications.
 Information regarding technology description, safety, aging and failure modes, evaluation techniques, and regulatory issues is included in this guide.
-This document is to be used in conjunction with IEEE Std 1679™, IEEE Recommended Practice for the Characterization and Evaluation of Emerging Energy Storage Technologies in Stationary Applications.
+This document is to be used in conjunction with IEEE Std 1679, IEEE Recommended Practice for the Characterization and Evaluation of Emerging Energy Storage Technologies in Stationary Applications.
 Sodium-Beta batteries include those secondary (rechargeable) electro-chemistries with sodium as the active species exchanged between the electrodes during charging and discharging, and operating above the melting point of sodium.
 These batteries use a solid β″-alumina electrolyte, typically written as β -alumina.
 Examples of secondary Sodium-Beta batteries are sodium-metal chloride and sodium-sulfur batteries.

-- Sponsor Committee
+- Standard Committee

 - PE/ESSB - Energy Storage & Stationary Battery Committee

-Learn More - Status
+- Status

 - Active Standard